 MNHS follows Minnesota Statutes, Ch.
 138.17 subd.
 1(c) relating to access to State Archives government records collections.
 Records collected by the State Archives are public except as provided for by Minnesota Statutes, Ch.
 138.17 subd.
 1(c).

 - MNHS Institutional Archives

 MNHS records identified by curatorial staff as having permanent historical value are transferred to the MNHS Institutional Archives when no longer needed for routine purposes as guided by MNHS records retention schedules.
 Part of the MNHS collections, public access to the Institutional Archives is through the MNHS Library and follows Library procedures.
 As such, public access to MNHS Institutional Archives records may differ from public access to other MNHS records in active operational use.

 B. Administrative Records

-MNHS is committed to providing substantial access to its administrative records.
-In most cases, information in records created, collected, and maintained by MNHS is available to the public.
-Certain exceptions apply, including:
+In most cases, information in records created, collected, and maintained by MNHS in its administrative records is available to the public, however certain exceptions apply, including:

 - Appraisal information

-The estimated or appraised value of MNHS real estate property is private information.
-If such property is sold, the information becomes public upon the completion of the sale.
-The estimated or appraised value of items in the MNHS’ collections is private information.
-If such items are deaccessioned and sold in accordance with MNHS’ Collections Management Policy, the information becomes public upon the completion of the sale.
+Estimated or appraised monetary value of MNHS real estate property is private information.
+If MNHS property is sold, the information becomes public upon the completion of the sale.
+Estimated or appraised monetary values of items in the MNHS’s collections is private information.
+If items are deaccessioned and sold in accordance with MNHS’s Collections Management Policy, the information becomes public upon the completion of the sale.